 The trip I’m speaking of, I felt relieved to jump in behind four other men to ask for assistance, as the woman ‘helping’ had trouble identifying our booking number.
 If she was clueless, we were even more so.
 In this new state-of-the-art mode of passing through security, they’d done away with tickets.
 I liked tickets.
 Tickets used to be easy.
 I can understand the passport scanning, but where’s my beloved ticket?

 FINALLY we’re checked in and we head for the elevator.
-We get to the top and go walking, we believe, to board the ship… only to get stopped.
+We get to the top and go walking (we believe) to board the ship… only to get stopped.
 There’s a safety film we have to watch before going on board and as it’s already started for some of the group… do you need to guess?
 We have to… oh wait for it to finish and then we can begin again.
 By now I’m willing to melt snow for a drink, but there’s no snow to be seen.
 I’ve had one cup of coffee, one bottle of soft drink, one small cup of tea, and it’s late afternoon.
 There’s nothing for it though but to wait!
 We’re in a secure area and not allowed to leave.
 We sit, we wait, we get in to watch the film.
-We can finally board the ship.
+The ship is ready for us to board.
 We queue to do that… and suddenly there’s a problem.
 A cable has broken and they can’t let us over the gangway.

 We’re invited to take a seat… while we wait.
 If you can imagine much gnashing of teeth and hair pulling about now, then you’d be wrong because I’m not left with enough energy.
 At this point I’m thinking if I don’t get to drink soon, I’m just going to die.
 Their 10 minutes becomes 20 and then 30.
 I think 40 minutes went by before we’re told we can finally get on board.

-By the time we get to our cabin, by the time we can finally ‘drink’ we’d been on the go for a good 16 hours and travelling for at least 12.
+By the time we get to our cabin, by the time we can finally ‘drink’, we’d been on the go for a good 16 hours and travelling for at least 12.
 Shattered isn’t the word for it.
-We could have easily gone to America in that time.
+We could have easily gone to America during that time.

 All I can say is for those of you dying to go abroad when able, the best of luck and happy travelling!